For developers

 Register as a developer at fraglet.org.
 You'll receive an API key prefixed frag_live_.
 Use it as a Bearer token in the Authorization header on every request.

-Use the fraglet's embedding vector with your existing vector database (pgvector, Pinecone, Qdrant, etc.) to find the items in your catalogue closest to the user's characteristics.
+Fetch the fraglet with ?include_embedding=true to get the embedding vector.
+Use it with your existing vector database (pgvector, Pinecone, Qdrant, etc.) to find the items in your catalogue closest to the user's characteristics.

 import requests